Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 🎟️ Tickets go on sale online here in the spring (but see next)

-How to Buy Tickets to the Guelaguetza
+How to Buy Tickets for Guelaguetza in Oaxaca

 Since the price difference was small and she seemed trustworthy, I felt comfortable with the purchase.
 If you go this route, use your best judgment and educate yourself on the original price beforehand.
-Tickets in Section A and B sell for 1200 to 1500 pesos.
+Tickets in Section A and B sell for 1300 to 1600 pesos.

 Free Guelaguetza Tickets